 The New Statesman’s Energy and Climate Change conference is a day of insights, discussion and debate featuring leading lights from policymaking and industry.
 Together, we will explore the future policy and politics of energy, environment and climate change.

-With the climate crisis, global conflicts and the drive towards to net zero at the forefront of global politics, the New Statesman’s Energy and Climate Change conference will provide a vital opportunity to examine what the future of energy and climate change policy could look like in the UK and what the future holds as the government puts green growth at the centre of its agenda.
+With the climate crisis, global conflicts and the drive towards net zero at the forefront of global politics, the New Statesman’s Energy and Climate Change conference will provide a vital opportunity to examine what the future of energy and climate change policy could look like in the UK and what the future holds as the government puts green growth at the centre of its agenda.

-Just some of our speakers
+Some of our past speakers

 Dan McGrail